 Add sugar and mix well.
 This should produce a fine crumbly mixture.
 Add chopped walnuts.

-Brush surface with egg wash and sprinkle surface with black seeds or sesame seeds.
+Brush surface with egg wash and sprinkle surface with Nigella seeds or sesame seeds.
 Let sit and rise for about 30 minutes.

 Cut logs into 1-inch to 2-inch diagonal slices to achieve diamond shape portions.